2nd May 2020

 Create a little box of different things to feel and touch.
 Different textures, like a small soft blanket, a soft brush, a smooth toy.
 Let them feel it on their hands, feet, body.
 Talk to them as you go, ‘let’s feel this soft blanket on your nose’ ‘let’s brush this over your legs’.
 This can be lots of fun and allows you to gain insight into their likes and dislikes.
 Learn to watch for their cues.

 Tummy time is vital for the development of the neck, back and shoulder strength.
-We have lots of ideas on tummy time across on our tummy time blog – check it out here
+We have lots of ideas on tummy time across on our tummy time workshop – check it out here

 Music and Movement

 Music is a great way to get you and your baby moving.
 It can help release endorphins and make you feel better too.
 Soothing slow music and a sway around the room or a faster, more exciting tune as you dance around both gives you a chance to hold them close, get moving and feel better.